Volkswagen puts on show of unity as it presents new brand chief

-FRANKFURT, July 9 Volkswagen told employees on Thursday that new VW brand chief Herbert Diess had been lured by Chief Executive Martin Winterkorn, a political gesture designed to gloss over any signs of rivalry between the two executives as the carmaker seeks to move on from a damaging leadership crisis.

-Diess and Winterkorn's future depends on whether they can deliver on a plan to slash 5 billion euros ($5.6 billion) in annual costs from VW's brand operations by 2017 and overcome resistance to cost cuts from unions and political leaders.
+Diess and Winterkorn's future depends on whether they can deliver on a plan to slash 5 billion euros (3.64 billion pounds) in annual costs from VW's brand operations by 2017 and overcome resistance to cost cuts from unions and political leaders.

 "Welcome to Volkswagen Herr Diess.
 With which arguments did Herr Winterkorn persuade you to move from Munich to Wolfsburg," the interviewer asked.